Is living in Beijing really like smoking 40 cigarettes a day?

 Thankfully, the average amount of air pollution in Beijing is readily discernible.
 The U.S. Embassy in Beijing has been taking hourly air quality readings since 2008, and in March 2014 it released its historical data files, indicating a daily PM2.5 average of 100 micrograms per cubic meter or a score of 171 (unhealthy) on the Air Quality Index (AQI).

-There are a number of sources, including the above-mentioned study by Pope, stating that humans inhale 18 cubic meters of air per day.
-If we then take the product of Beijing’s daily air pollution and human daily inhalation, and divide by 1,000 to convert micrograms to milligrams, this gives us an average daily intake of 1.8 mg of PM2.5.
+There are several sources, including the above-mentioned study by Pope, stating that humans inhale 18 cubic meters of air per day.
+If we then take the product of Beijing’s daily air pollution and human daily inhalation and divide it by 1,000 to convert micrograms to milligrams, this gives us an average daily intake of 1.8 mg of PM2.5.
 So how many cigarettes is this?

 Wester then imagines a hyperactive individual who inhales 42 cubic meters of air daily in a toxic environment of 500 PM2.5.
 Since the product of 42 and 500 is 21,000, we end up with 21 mg of inhaled PM2.5, or 1.75 cigarettes per day.
 Wetser adds, “To arrive at 1.5 cigarettes (18 milligrams of PM 2.5) in one hour, the micrograms per cubic meter reading would have had to have been 18,000.
 Now that’s well beyond the ‘beyond index’ readings of Beijing’s worst Airpocalypse.”